oracle/oci-go-sdk/README.md

 ```

 ## Organization of the SDK
-The `oci-go-sdk` is broken down into:
+The `oci-go-sdk` contains the following:
-- **service packages**: all packages except `common` and any other package found inside `cmd`.
-They represent Oracle Cloud Infrastructure services supported by the go sdk.
+- **Service packages**: All packages except `common` and any other package found inside `cmd`.
+These packages represent
+the Oracle Cloud Infrastructure services supported by the Go SDK.
 Each package represents a service.
 These packages include methods to interact with the service, structs that model
 input and output parameters and a client struct that acts as receiver for the above methods.
-All code in these packages
-is machine generated.
+All code in these packages is machine generated.

-- **common package**: found in the `common` directory.
+- **Common package**: Found in the `common` directory.
 The common package provides supporting functions and structs used by service packages,
-including: http request/response (de)serialization, request signing, json parsing, pointer to reference and other helper functions.
-Thought
+including: HTTP request/response (de)serialization, request signing, json parsing, pointer to reference and other helper functions.
+Most of the functions
-there are some functions in this package that are meant for user consumption, most of them are meant to be used by the service packages.
+in this package are meant are meant to be used by the service packages.

-- **cmd**: internal tools used by the `oci-go-sdk`
+- **cmd**: Internal tools used by the `oci-go-sdk`

 ## Examples

 ## Documentation
-You can find the documetation of this sdk in the [godocs site]()
+See [godocs site]() for the Go SDK documentation

 ## Building and testing